abdominalradiology/SAR2020/README.md

 - Custom get_liver_dicts referenced by DatasetCatalog.register function
   - Loads from _train, _val, or _test file lists
   - Saves path to .dcm file as dataset_dict["file_name"]
     - Default detectron data mapper simply opens the image file from file_name.
-Our custom data mapper will instead read the dcm pixel array, convert to Houndsfield units, and load the image array from that
+Our custom data mapper will instead read the dcm pixel array, convert to Hounsfield units, and load the image array from that
   - Gets image height and width from dcm.pixel_array
   - Creates bounding box automatically from the given mask (via separate bbox function)
   - Converts binary PNG mask to RLE format using pycocotools library